anodyne/nova/README.md

 Last Update
 -----------
-28 March 2010
+29 March 2010

 Latest Updates
 --------------
+* updated the characters listing to make the tables display better
-* updated the install data
+* updated the npcs listing to make the tables display better
+* fixed bug where a character's user id was wiped out during the approval process

 Changes in 0.9.9
 ----------------